neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_7_Agent_Memory/README.md

 2. Work through each notebook in order
 3. Notebook 2 builds on concepts from Notebook 1

+## Entity Extraction Dependencies

+The `neo4j-agent-memory` package uses a pipeline of entity extractors that run in order: **spaCy → GLiNER → LLM (OpenAI)**.
+For this workshop we add `spacy` and the `en_core_web_sm` model as project dependencies in `pyproject.toml` so the first stage succeeds and the pipeline doesn't fall through to the OpenAI-only LLM extractor (which requires `OPENAI_API_KEY`).

+GLiNER was excluded because it depends on PyTorch (~400MB), which exceeds devcontainer disk limits. spaCy alone handles entity extraction for the workshop.

 ## Key Concepts

 - **Short-Term Memory**: Conversation history with message chains and semantic search